iampeterbanjo/get-tdd/README.md

 - Receives and responds in JSON
 - Validates inputs
-- Features add and multiply routes
+- Features health, add and multiply routes